Exact affine conditioning beyond Gaussians: a unique characterization of the ensemble Kalman update: Beyond the ensemble Kalman update

-for i.i.d. copies $\{Y^{(k)}\}_{k\geq 0}$ of $Y$. \end{definition} This class is “small’’ in the same sense as our earlier symmetry classes—it is defined by invariance/identities (e.g., a generalized $\lambda$–decomposition tying a one–dimensional nonlinear feature of the $Y$–marginal to a linear functional of $Z$). \begin{theorem} The set of all $\pi \in \Pp_2\left(\R^n\times \R^m\right)$ that have a weakly $y_\star$-dependent exact affine update decomposes as
+for i.i.d.\ copies $\{Y^{(k)}\}_{k\geq 0}$ of $Y$. \end{definition} This class is ``small'' in the same sense as our earlier symmetry classes; it is defined by invariance identities (e.g., a generalized $\lambda$-decomposition tying a one-dimensional nonlinear feature of the $Y$-marginal to a linear functional of $Z$). \begin{theorem} The set of all $\pi \in \Pp_2\left(\R^n\times \R^m\right)$ that have a weakly observation-dependent exact affine update decomposes as

 \end{theorem} The theorem is proved in the appendix and shows that weak observation dependence leaves essentially no room to beat the EnKU: the maximal exact set collapses to $\mathcal{E}^{\mathrm{EnKU}}$ up to the small symmetry class $\mathcal{S}_{\mathrm{nl-dec}}$.
 Practically, unless this special nonlinear decomposability can be exploited, any weakly observation-dependent affine rule cannot exceed the exactness domain of the EnKU; in this sense, the EnKU is \textit{almost} optimal among weakly observation-dependent affine conditioning maps.
 Nevertheless, $\mathcal{S}_{\mathrm{nl-dec}}\cap (\mathcal{E}^\mathrm{EnKU})^{\mathrm{c}}$, with ${}^\mathrm{c}$ denoting the complement in $\mathcal{F}$, is \textit{nonempty}: there exist carefully constructed distributions satisfying \eqref{eq:S_nl_dec_rec} for which exact weakly observation-dependent conditioning is possible while the EnKU is not exact.
 We give such an example in Subsection \ref{subsection:non_enku_example}.